lagc03/ci-skeleton-3/README.md

 	if you have http://localhost/site you need to set RewriteBase /site/
 2. set up your defaults values in application/config/development/custom.php
 3. take a look to home controller and template view files to understand how does rendering works.
-4. create your template: I've set up an header, footer, nav, and main for example purpose.
+4. create your template: set up an header, footer, nav, and main for example purpose.
 Skeleton.php contains the scaffolding page.
 5. pass your data to the view using in controller $this->data["my_var"] = "value";

 My_Controller (Alessandro Arnodo)
 -------------------
-is made for my basic page template.
+is made for basic page template.
 You need to customize it in order to match your needs.

 My_Model (Jamie Rumbelow)